MarcinWachowiak/m-mimo-ofdm-with-nonlinear-pa-sim/README.md

 Documentation
 -----------------
-1. In terminal go to the docs directory:
+1. To build the documentation go to the docs directory:
     ```
     cd .\docs\
     ```